bonrita/extended_container/README.md

 For more information about service subscribers [read](https://symfony.com/doc/3.4/service_container/service_subscribers_locators.html)

 ## Use
-Tag the service with the tag: '
+Tag the service with the tag: 'container.drupal_service_subscriber'

+## Patch core
+For this module to work you need to patch core with the patches below.